MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 ms.assetid: bb9bfbe0-5bdc-4984-912f-9c93ea67105f
 ---

+> The simplest way to run Windows containers on Windows 10 is to install the public beta channel version of [Docker for Windows](https://docs.docker.com/docker-for-windows/).
+[Direct download](https://download.docker.com/win/beta/InstallDocker.msi) link for beta installer.
+> Read on if you want to install Docker on Windows 10 manually.

 # Windows Containers on Windows 10

 The exercise will walk through basic deployment and use of the Windows container feature on Windows 10 Professional or Enterprise (Anniversary Edition).
 After completion, you will have installed the container role, and deployed a simple Hyper-V container.
 Before starting this quick start, familiarize yourself with basic container concepts and terminology.
 This information can be found on the [Quick Start Introduction](./quick_start.md).